 In the past several years, the Commission staff has held workshops to assist licensees with specific issues.
-In 2010, staff held two Shoreline Management Workshops attended by over 20 licensees from the Midwest and Southeast regions to discuss shoreline uses and management along the reservoirs.
+In FY 2011, staff held a Shoreline Management Workshop in Chelan County, Washington which was attended by over 70 licensees from the entire county to discuss shoreline uses and management along the reservoirs.